Sunset Clematis flowers

 Bold fuschia flowers with red central bars and contrasting yellow stamens; this vine attracts hummingbirds and makes a fabulous screen; plant in full sun and keep the roots cool for best results

 Sunset Clematis is covered in stunning fuchsia star-shaped flowers with red overtones and yellow anthers at the ends of the branches from early summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sunset Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.